 Also called the Sultan Ahmed Mosque, this elegant structure is nothing short of stunning.
-By day, visitors marvel at the grandiose behemoth that still functions as mosque today.
-Inside you’ll find hand painted blue tiles that contribute to the mosque’s name.
+By day, visitors marvel at the grandiose behemoth that still functions as a mosque today.
+Inside you’ll find hand-painted blue tiles that contribute to the mosque’s name.
 At night, the mosque is bathed in blue lights.
 This mosque is thought to be the last one built in the Classic period.

 Upon your departure from the Blue Mosque, head next door to Hagia Sophia, a former Greek Orthodox basilica currently functioning as a museum.
 Among the items of note are the marble door, two lustration urns, the wishing column, the Loge of the Empress, and a number of mosaics that were unearthed during the 20th-century restoration of the site.

 Travel across from the Blue Mosque and Hagia Sophia to find the German Fountain, a gazebo-esque fountain built in Germany before being transported piece by piece to Istanbul.
 The fountain has stood in Sultanahmet Square for over a century, having originally been commissioned to celebrate German Emperor Wilhelm II’s visit to the city in 1898.